 25 States And D.C.
 Sue Over Federal Graduate Loan Caps Excluding Nursing

-Twenty-five states and the District of Columbia sued the U.S. Education Department on Tuesday, May 19, 2026, challenging new federal caps that limit graduate student loans for nursing programs.[1]
+Twenty-five states and the District of Columbia filed a lawsuit on Tuesday, May 19, 2026, challenging Education Department rules that cap graduate student loans while excluding many nursing programs.[1]

 📌 Key Facts